 Some prefer to have their bolts fluted for aesthetic looks, but for me, it is more function than anything else, so after truing the bolt face and lugs, and polishing the lugs, the last thing I do is ad a custom tactical bolt knob which can be quickly and securely gripped under pressure and my bolt is ready to go.
 Just a final good lube up before installing it into the action, and smooth as glass she runs.

 The Remington 700 trigger from the factory leaves a lot to be desired.
 In fact, I would go as far as to say it is one of the worst factory triggers from the mainstream manufacturers.
 Personally I found it worse than the Winchester, Howa, Tikka, Sako and Bergara factory triggers.
-Thankfully, because of the popularity of now only the Remington 700 action, but also the widespread use of it’s platform, there are MANY aftermarket triggers for it that are superb.
+Thankfully, because of the popularity of not only the Remington 700 action, but also the widespread use of it’s platform, there are MANY aftermarket Remington 700 triggers for it that are superb.

 Personally, I would not waste the money to get a gunsmith to try and get the factory trigger any good, like how it is easy to get a Tikka and Howa factory triggers to pro-quality trigger pulls and feel with just a good trigger job through polishing and spring replacements.
 It is much easier and sometimes cheaper to just buy a good replacement trigger for your Remington 700 action, something like a Timny, Jewell, or Bix ‘n Andy or my personal favorite so far, the Triggertech triggers.